Haubby/John-The-Ripper/index.md

 sudo snap install john-the-ripper -y
 ```

-_NOTE: john is included in snap version of john-the-ripper, & tested in Ubuntu 20.04_
+_NOTE: john is included in snap version of john-the-ripper & tested in Ubuntu 20.04_

 * Alternatively, we can install it via _[github](https://github.com/openwall/john.git)_ and then follow the instructions explained in _[Openwall](https://www.openwall.com/john/doc/INSTALL.shtml)_